“If we teach today as we taught yesterday, we rob our children of tomorrow. John Dewey philosopher, psychologist, and educational reformer

 - Can effectively communicate and can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 - Able to connect with others responsibly and are competent, confident and creative users of information and communication technology

-Our school has a purpose built IT suite with up-to-date software which allows the children to access all areas of the curriculum.
-We also have numerous laptops and portable devices which allow the children to continue their learning in the classroom.
+Our school uses laptops and portable devices which allow the children to continue their learning in all areas of the school.
 Each class is also fitted with an Interactive Whiteboard which the teachers use to enhance their lesson delivery.
 The school also owns other devices such as Micro-bits, microphones, robotics and the latest green screen technology.